mohammadmanzoor8972/Reedsy-frontend/README.md

 ##### 2.2.
 Which are your favorite features of HTML5?
 How have you used them before?
+In html5 I like Flexbox and Css-Grid.
+Its really usefull to manage layout.
+As HTML5 is well support for accessbliity.

 ##### 2.3.
 Explain the difference between creating a DOM element setting `innerHTML` and using `createElement`.

+CreateElemnt :
+Its keep maintained references
+Easy to find exception.

+InnerHTML:
+No reference its replace the content
+Dificult to find bug.
+Easy to write

 ##### 2.4.
 Compare two-way data binding vs one-way data flow.
+2-way binding is something the moment is change model or view it will update both.
+Angular is good example of 2-Way binding.

+1-way binding is something its only one time binding, If you change something in view model won't update.
+To update model have to write code manully.

 ##### 2.5.
 Why is asynchronous programming important in JavaScript?